SAP/openui5-docs/docs/Descriptor_for_Applications,_Components,_and_Libraries_be0cf40.md

 		<tr>
 			<td> `models`
 			</td>
-			<td>Defines models that should be created or destroyed along the component's lifecycle.
-The key represents the model name.
-Use an empty string \(""\) for the default model.
- -   `type`: Model class name
- -   `uri`: Relative URL in the component, taking `embeddedBy` into account if filled, or server for absolute model
+			<td>-   `type`: Model class name -   `uri`: Relative URL in the component, taking `embeddedBy` into account if filled, or server for absolute model
  -   `settings`: Object that is passed to the model constructor.

  > Example: